-Figure 9-685 WAC Customize Page Window
+Figure 9-76 WAC Customize Page Window

-Parameter Description Page Title Enter a custom page title message here.
+Parameter Description Page Title Enter a custom page title message at the top.
 This message can be up to 128 characters.
+The default is empty.
 Login Window Title Enter a custom login window title here.
 This title can be up to 64 characters.
+The default is Authentication Login.
 User Name Title Enter a custom username title here.
 This title can be up to 32 characters.
+The default is User Name.
 Password Title Enter a custom password title here.
 This title can be up to 32 characters.
+The default is Password.
 Logout Window Title Enter a custom logout window title here.
 This title can be up to 64 characters.
+The default is Logout From The Network.
 Notification Enter additional information to display in the notification area here.
 This information can be up to 128 characters for each line.
 There are 5 lines available for additional information.